Board Practices: A Look Ahead

 Ross Jeffries Jack (Rusty) O'Kelley, III Paul Rodel Paul Washington

-ESG Watch: Board Practices: A Look Ahead
+Board Practices: A Look Ahead

+Our Privacy Policy has been updated!
 The Conference Board uses cookies to improve our website, enhance your experience, and deliver relevant messages and offers about our products.
 Detailed information on the use of cookies on this site is provided in our cookie policy.
 For more information on how The Conference Board collects and uses personal data, please visit our privacy policy.
-By continuing to use this Site or by clicking "OK", you consent to the use of cookies.
+By continuing to use this Site or by clicking "ACCEPT", you acknowledge our privacy policy and consent to the use of cookies.

-Some of the insights from the discussion included:
+Some of the insights included:

 • Sustain a higher frequency of board communications and meetings.
 In the initial phase of the COVID-19 crisis, most of the companies we surveyed were communicating with their boards at least weekly.
 Consider keeping that up, or holding informal calls with your board members on a regular basis.
-With companies facing the combination of health, economic, and social crises, and an even longer list of topics for the board to consider during this reopening phase, an ongoing high level of engagement with your board is critical.

 • Ask your investors for their expectations in addressing social issues.
 It is easy, when you have a shareholder proposal on a topic such as diversity or equity, to focus on the shortcomings of the proposal itself.
 But it can pay real dividends to ask your investors, regardless of the language of the proposal, what they believe you should do on the topic being raised.